New Term Checklist for Independent Schools' MIS Administrators

 The gatekeeper of your school community, the start of a new term is one of the busiest times for your School Administrators who will have a variety of different elements to bring together to ensure the summer term runs as smoothly as possible.

-- Ensure the summer term has been accurately added to your MIS.
+- Ensure the new term has been accurately added to your MIS.

 - Check all student records are up-to-date.